tootainz/VeryNeg/readme.md

 ## Technologies used

-Written in C++
+Written in C++.

-Uses libraries:
+### Libraries:
-SFML, RmlUi, OpenImageIO, Little-CMS, nlohmann/json, portable file dialogs
+SFML, RmlUi, OpenImageIO, Little-CMS, nlohmann/json, portable-file-dialogs.

-Architecture:
+### Architecture:

-Model View Controller
+Uses a basic Model-View-Controller.

-Model has ColorProfiler and Negatives
+Model owns a ColorProfiler and Negatives that reference the ColorProfiler.

-Negative uses imageAlgorithms
+Negatives use imageAlgorithms.

-Known issues:
+## Known issues:

-reet doesnt work
+Reset buttons don't work reliably.

-sometimes undo redo wont work
+Sometimes undo-redo won't work.

-Crop wont show up on the preview
+Crop won't show up on the preview.

-The whole architecture has to be reconsidered adn split into submodules.
-Now the classes are very crowded and hard to scale
+The whole architecture has to be reconsidered and split into submodules.
+Now the classes are very crowded and hard to scale.

-Should be easy to compile for windows and linux as well
+Should be easy to compile for Windows and Linux as well in the future.

-The way each Negative object loads the full size image to memeory has to be imporved, sicne currently uses a lot of memory.
+The way each Negative object loads the full size image to memory has to be improved, since currently that uses a lot of memory.

-Laoding images is slow and blocks the main thread
+Importing images is slow and blocks the main thread.

-exporting the images is slow and has to be improved
+Exporting images is slow and has to be improved.

-lack of camera raw file support
+Lack of camera raw file support, planned for the future.

-Please consider that this is my first serious appliaction and c++ project :)
+Please consider that this is my first serious application and C++ project, so be kind :) All feedback or bug or error reports are appreciated.
+Make sure to take a look at my thesis as well.
+It explains some parts of VeryNeg in more detail.